 This technique is a great way to show the landscape at night time.
 It adds light to the scene, and the sparks also bounce off the floor and setting.

 Read this detailed article to learn how to do steel wool photography.

 Landscapes are interesting subjects to look at with abstraction.
 There are many areas you can look at for inspiration due to the colors, forms, and textures.

 One specific area is water.
 It has the ability to act as a mirror of the surrounding environment.
 These images reflect the scene and show it with added texture.

 Using something as simple as paper can be interesting, depending on how it is photographed.

-Weights, paper clips and sellotape are tools that will help you organise these into playful shapes.
+Weights, paper clips, and sellotape are tools that will help you organize these into playful shapes.